jenarros/yagochess/README.md

 ## TODO
 ### Distribution
-- Change Versioning to yyyymmdd.
 - Provide windows build

 ### Implementation

-- Cleanup alphabeta implementation
 - Make alphabeta iterative

 ### Performance
 - Review if additional use of @JvmStatic and @JvmField

 ### Gameplay
+- Separate debug log from move log
+- Serialize games in plain text instead of binary
 - Should restart reset to defaults or to current options?
 - Checkmate due to repeated configuration 3 times